meta-soul/MetaSpore/demo/dataset/README.md

 ```

 ## Tianchi-Loan
-In this section, We will introduce how to process the dataset of [Tianchi Loan Overdue Estimation Competetion](https://tianchi.aliyun.com/competition/entrance/531830/information).
+In this section, We will introduce how to process the dataset of [Tianchi Loan Default Estimation Competetion](https://tianchi.aliyun.com/competition/entrance/531830/information).

 ### Download Data
-First we should download this dataset from [Tianchi Loan Overdue Estimation Competetion](https://tianchi.aliyun.com/competition/entrance/531830/information) mannually.
+First we should download this dataset from [Tianchi Loan Default Estimation Competetion](https://tianchi.aliyun.com/competition/entrance/531830/information) mannually.

 ### Feature Generation
 After the download is completed, we can use execute [fg.ipynb](./tianchi_loan/fg.ipynb) to generate numerical features that are using in our models.